 Americans were told bailouts were necessary to ‘stimulate’ the economy: Quantitative Easing [QEI, QEII, and QEIII-$1,020,000,000,000/ per year]; the “Stimulus Package;” “Operation Twist;” “Term Asset-Backed Securities Loan Facility” [TALF]; “Troubled Asset Relief Program” [TARP]; AIG bailout; Chrysler bailout; General Motors bailout; Extended Unemployment Benefits, “Cash for Appliances,” “Cash for Clunkers;” $8,000 “Home-Buyer Tax Credit.”
 (Also, the U.S. funds 17.9% of United Nations IMF/ World Bank bailouts.)

 THE BIG WEALTH-TRANSFER

-Today, prices for stocks, rent, healthcare, and gold are rising because the value of the dollar is declining.
+Today, prices for rent, healthcare, and stocks are rising because the value of the dollar is declining.
 ‘Stimulus’ trillions water down the purchasing power of the dollar just as water dilutes the potency of a shot of whiskey.